bioinfo-pf-curie/RNA-seq/README.md

   --counts                      Tool to use to estimate the raw counts per gene ['star', 'featureCounts', 'HTseqCounts'].
 Default: 'star'

 References:                     If not specified in the configuration file or you wish to overwrite any of the references.
-  --star_index                  Path to STAR index --hisat2_index                Path to HiSAT2 index --tophat2_index	        Path to TopHat2 index
-  --gtf                         Path to GTF file --bed12                       Path to gene bed12 file --saveAlignedIntermediates    Save the BAM files from the Aligment step  - not done by default
+  --starIndex                   Path to STAR index --hisat2Index                 Path to HiSAT2 index --gtf                         Path to GTF file --bed12                       Path to gene bed12 file --polym                       Path to polymorphism used for identito monitoring (BED format) --saveAlignedIntermediates      Save the BAM files from the Aligment step  - not done by default

 Other options:
-  --metadata                    Add metadata file for multiQC report --outdir                      The output directory where the results will be saved -w/--work-dir                 The temporary directory where intermediate data will be saved --email                       Set this parameter to your e-mail address to get a summary e-mail with details of the run sent to you when the workflow exits
-  -name                         Name for the pipeline run.
+  --metadata                    Add metadata file for multiQC report --outdir                      The output directory where the results will be saved -w/--work-dir                 The temporary directory where intermediate data will be saved -name                         Name for the pipeline run.
 If not specified, Nextflow will automatically generate a random mnemonic.

 QC options:
-  --skip_qc                     Skip all QC steps apart from MultiQC --skip_rrna                   Skip rRNA mapping --skip_fastqc                 Skip FastQC --skip_genebody_coverage      Skip calculating genebody coverage --skip_saturation             Skip Saturation qc --skip_dupradar               Skip dupRadar (and Picard MarkDups) --skip_readdist               Skip read distribution steps --skip_expan                  Skip exploratory analysis --skip_multiqc                Skip MultiQC
+  --skipQc                      Skip all QC steps apart from MultiQC --skipRrna                    Skip rRNA mapping --skipFastqc                  Skip FastQC --skipGenebodyCoverage        Skip calculating genebody coverage --skipSaturation              Skip Saturation qc --skipDupradar                Skip dupRadar (and Picard MarkDups) --skipReaddist                Skip read distribution steps --skipExpan                   Skip exploratory analysis --skipMultiqc                 Skip MultiQC

 =======================================================
 Available Profiles

-  -profile test                Set up the test dataset -profile conda               Build a new conda environment before running the pipeline -profile toolsPath           Use the paths defined in configuration for each tool -profile singularity         Use the Singularity images for each process -profile cluster             Run the workflow on the cluster, instead of locally
+  -profile test                 Run the test dataset -profile conda                Build a new conda environment before running the pipeline.
+Use `--condaCacheDir` to define the conda cache path
+  -profile multiconda           Build a new conda environment per process before running the pipeline.
+Use `--condaCacheDir` to define the conda cache path
+  -profile path                 Use the installation path defined for all tools.
+Use `--globalPath` to define the insallation path
+  -profile multipath            Use the installation paths defined for each tool.
+Use `--globalPath` to define the insallation path
+  -profile docker               Use the Docker images for each process -profile singularity          Use the Singularity images for each process.
+Use `--singularityPath` to define the insallation path
+  -profile cluster              Run the workflow on the cluster, instead of locally

 ```

 ### Quick run